tnystc/Blast-Game/README.md

 - All the expected features are implemented.

 ## Editor Notes
 - You can set the last level from the top editor menu → **Tools → Set Last Played Level**.
+- There are rocket combo and hint system.